King Prawn (band): Hiatus

 After the band split, Babar Luck, the bass player, started to perform under his own name.
-In 2006, he release the album Care in the Community, and has since released several solo and collaborative recordings.
+In 2006, he released the album Care in the Community, and has since released several solo and collaborative recordings.

 In the summer of 2007, Al Rumjen joined Asian Dub Foundation as their new vocalist.
-His first performance as a member of Asian Dub Foundation was at The Womad Festival in Singapore and his first album with the band was Punkara.
+His first performance as a member of Asian Dub Foundation was at the WOMAD Festival in Singapore and his first album with the band was Punkara.

 Reformation

 In 2012, the band reformed and played festivals and a club tour.
 They featured an extended brass section with a keys player, but without Babar Luck.

 In 2013, the band played at Boomtown Festival and Reading & Leeds Festivals and completed a UK tour in November 2013.

-The band released two tracks on the Bandcamp platform in 2014.
+The band released two tracks on the Bandcamp platform in 2013.

 A fifth LP was released in April 2019 called The Fabulous new sounds of ... on Cherry Red Records.

 In 2020, the band released two singles and started work on their sixth album.